China CO2 market launch set for November at earliest -govt researcher

-BEIJING, June 6 China will launch its nationwide emissions trading system by November at the "very earliest", a government researcher said on Tuesday.
+BEIJING, June 6 (Reuters) - China will launch its nationwide emissions trading system by November at the "very earliest", a government researcher said on Tuesday.

 As part of pledges made to help secure a global climate change pact in Paris in 2015, China said it would complete the launch of the nationwide emissions trading platform this year.